 We mentioned this flowchart earlier as a great example of a simple approach.
 That’s particularly notable considering that it’s also cross-functional thanks to the color-coded key distinguishing which teams or individuals will need to make each decision.

-Circular flowchart examples
+Circular flowchart example

 Many processes are circular in nature, meaning they repeat themselves again and again.
-That’s why it’s useful to have a circular flowchart template to visualize repeating processes.
+That’s why it’s useful to have a circular process flowchart template to visualize repeating processes.

 Use a circular flowchart like this one to visualize the steps a lead takes to become a regular customer or, as this one does, visualize the revenue cycle of a doctor’s office.